y1yang0/opentelemetry-go-compile-instrumentation/_docs/implementation.md

 go build -toolexec=otel
 ```

 The `-toolexec=otel` flag specifies a custom tool (e.g., otel) that intercepts compilation commands.
-We find the target function from compilation commands and inject trampoline code into the AST of these functions.
-Since the hook dependency was already imported in Phase 1, we can link the target function to the hook code via golinkname without any other modifications.
+The tool identifies the target function from the compilation commands and injects trampoline code into the AST of these functions.
+Since the hook dependency was already imported in Phase 1, the tool can link the target function to the hook code via //go:linkname without requiring any additional modifications.

 # Interface Design